sticknycu/go-mail-service/README.md

 # go-mail-service
-Service that handles mails using golani
+Service that handles mails using golang